deepanshu1101/Hotel-booking-analysis/README.md

 # Hotel-booking-analysis
-A visualized analysis booking of a hotel in 3 years
+A visualized analysis of booking in a hotel in 3 years.
+It has many charts and diagrams to give a good and easy to explain analysis on a hotel booking.